Ground State Phase Diagram of $\text{SU}(3)$ $t$-$J$ Chain: Correlation Functions

 \subsection{Structure Factors}

-The phase diagram of the 1D $\text{SU}(3)$ \emph{t-J} model looks distorted with respect to the $\text{SU}(2)$ case.
-Nevertheless, we discover significant deviations in correlation functions.
+The phase diagram of the 1D $\text{SU}(3)$ \emph{t-J} model appears distorted compared to the $\text{SU}(2)$ case.
+However, significant deviations are observed in correlation functions.
 The structure factors for certain correlation functions provide a more detailed characterization of the different phases.
-They are displayed in FIG. \ref{Nk}-\ref{Tk1}.
+They are displayed in FIG. \ref{Nk} and \ref{Tk1}.

 FIG. \ref{Nk} shows the structure factor $N(k)$ for the density-density correlation function.
 We plot several values of $J$ for $n=0.2, 0.5$, and $0.9$.
 We can see $N(k=0)=0$ due to the conversation of total particle numbers for all cases.
-Similarly, all cases show linear behavior for $k\rightarrow 0$, implying the gapless feature in the charge sector.
+Similarly, linear behavior is observed as $k\rightarrow 0$, indicating the gapless nature of the charge sector.

 For $J\ll t$, the ground state is a repulsive LL phase.
-A $6k_F$ $\left(k^{\text{SU}(3)}_{F} = n\pi /3\right)$ anomaly can be observed, which is different from the typical $4k_F$ $\left(k^{\text{SU}(2)}_{F} = n\pi /2\right)$ anomaly in $\text{SU}(2)$ \emph{t-J} model and not be reflected in Eq.\ref{eqSr}.
-The two anomalies locate at the same wave vectors when we express them in the manner of density $n$ $\left(6k^{\text{SU}(3)}_{F} = 4k^{\text{SU}(2)}_{F} = 2n\pi\right)$.
+An anomaly at $6k_F$ $\left(k^{\text{SU}(3)}_{F} = n\pi /3\right)$ can be observed, which is different from the typical anomaly at $4k_F$ $\left(k^{\text{SU}(2)}_{F} = n\pi /2\right)$ in the $\text{SU}(2)$ \emph{t-J} model and cannot be reflected in Eq.\ref{eqSr}.
+The two anomalies are located at wave vectors with the same form when we express them in the manner of density $n$ $\left(6k^{\text{SU}(3)}_{F} = 4k^{\text{SU}(2)}_{F} = 2n\pi\right)$.
 They correspond precisely to a charge modulation with a spatial distance periodicity between the electrons.
-Due to the repulsive between electrons, they form a 1D equivalent of a Wigner crystal\cite{giamarchi_quantum_2004,wigner_interaction_1934,mahan_many-particle_2000}.
-In 1D, Wigner crystallization occurs in all densities for the long-range nature of the Coulomb potential.
-Meanwhile, the quantum fluctuation breaks the long-range order in 1D\cite{giamarchi_quantum_2004}.
-For these reasons, we expect a slight anomaly at $2Nk_F$ on the density structure factor of the 1D $\text{SU}(N)$ \emph{t-J} model.
-This is different from the ones in $\text{SU}(N)$ Fermi-Hubbard model because double occupancy is forbidden in \emph{t-J} model.
+Due to repulsive interactions between electrons, they tend to form a 1D analog of a Wigner crystal\cite{giamarchi_quantum_2004,wigner_interaction_1934,mahan_many-particle_2000}.
+In 1D, this manifests as a charge-ordering pattern, but due to strong quantum fluctuation, it lacks even quasi-long-range order.
+We expect a slight anomaly at \(2Nk_F\) in the density structure factor of the 1D $\text{SU}(N)$ \emph{t-J} model.
+This is different from the one in the $\text{SU}(N)$ Fermi-Hubbard model because double occupancy is forbidden in the \emph{t-J} model.

-Like the $\text{SU}(2)$ case, as $J$ increases, the $6k_F$ anomaly is suppressed, and a $2k_F$ apex is formed.
-It marks a $2k_F$ charge-density-wave, corresponding to the pairing charge-density wave with $2k_F$ in $\text{SU}(2)$ case.
-However, when we consider the wavelength written in density
+Like the $\text{SU}(2)$ case, as $J$ increases, the $6k_F$ anomaly is suppressed, and a $2k_F$ peak is formed.
+This signifies a $2k_F$ charge density wave, corresponding to the pairing charge density wave with $2k_F$ in $\text{SU}(2)$ case.
+However, considering the wavelength expressed in terms of density,